Four Corners Tour

 The Four Corners Tour was the tenth headlining concert tour by British pop rock band The Vamps.
 The tour began on 27 April 2019 in Plymouth and concluded on 1 June 2019 in Bournemouth.

 Background and development

 On 6 July 2018 The Vamps announced they would be headlining a United Kingdom and Ireland tour, with New Hope Club and Hrvy joining the group as openers.
 Taylor Grey was also announced as an opening act on select dates.
-Additional dates, including dates in Scotland, were later added.
+Additional dates in the UK, Europe and Asia were later added.

 Setlist

 This setlist is representative of the show on 29 May 2019 in Dublin.
 It does not represent all the shows from the tour.